holochain/docs-pages/src/install-advanced.md

 ## Upgrading

-Any time you want to get the latest version of the dev tools, you can [follow the install procedure](../install/#installing-the-holochain-dev-tools) again and it'll update you.
+Any time you want to get the latest version of the dev tools, just `exit` the shell and enter it again; if there are any updates it'll automatically download them.

 ## Uninstalling